cloudmesh-community/book/chapters/ai/ai.md

         return "Prediction Accuracy: "+str(accuracy)

-In order to run this you need to make a directory in a location of your choice and create a file called main.py that has the code listed above in it.
+In order to run this you need to make a directory in a location of your choice and create a file called main.py that has the code included in it.
 Then simply type the following command in a terminal where you have navigated to the location of the directory that your created.